RHDZMOTA/cashflows/README.md

 ## Usage

 1. Download this repo with `git clone`.
-2. Run the tests to guaranty usability.
+2. Run the tests to guarantee usability.
 3. Install locally.
 Go to the base directory and run:
-    `pip install -e .`
+    `pip install -e .`.

 ## Tests